Prior to 1986

 Hilton Hotels Corporation purchases 100% of the resort in a deal reportedly worth a massive $150million—making Hilton Waikoloa Village completely owned and managed by Hilton.

-New developments to the resort include the new Hale Aloha wedding chapel, the pro-designed Seaside Putting Golf Course, and a new fresh seawater pumping system for the canal ways.
+New developments to the resort include the new Hale Aloha wedding chapel and a new fresh seawater pumping system for the canal ways.
 Switching systems and tram cars from the original tram system are replaced in 2009 with new air-conditioned trams using advanced electronics and safety systems.

 Lagoon Tower underwent a complete renovation including knocking down walls and running new support systems throughout the building.
 The result is a fresh, modern Hawaiian experience for our guests, with plans to renovate Palace and Ocean Towers in the next few years.